-But what were the phones that made it happen; who were the pioneering brands that made today’s handsets possible; and which phone, out of the thousands launched since the 1980s, was the most important?
+But what were the phones that made it happen?
+How did we get from the Nokia 3310 to the iPhone 5s (the world’s first 64-bit smartphone)?
+Who were the pioneering brands that made today’s handsets possible?
+And which phone, out of the thousands launched since the 1980s, was the most important?
 Answer: quite a few.

 But first: a history lesson.